-The one year certificate in Paramedic Education Training provides education in advanced prehospital care.
+The one and a half year certificate in Paramedic Education Training provides education in advanced pre-hospital care.
 This program meets the requirements of the Arkansas Department of Health, Office of Emergency medical Services, by combining didactic, clinical and field experiences to provide the Paramedic student with the diversity of knowledge that he/she must possess to function effectively as a professional provider of advanced life support outside of the hospital environment.
 Students wishing to enter this program should discuss their career objectives with an advisor to ensure this is the appropriate program for them.

-Requirements: Spring 2006 EM 18018 EM 18023 EM 18033 Total Credit Ho Preparatory for Paramedics Prepatory Clinical Anatomy and Physiology with Lab 8 3 3 14 Fall 2006 EM 18045 EM 18056 EM 18064 Total Credit Ho Medical Emergencies for Paramedics I w/ Lab Medical Emergencies for Paramedics II w/ Lab Medical Emergencies Clinical urs 5 6 4 15 Summer 2006 EM 18075 EM 18083 EM 18094 Total Credit Ho Trauma for Paramedics w/ Lab Trauma Clinical Field Clinical urs 5 3 4 12 Fall 2007 EM 18106 EM 18111 EM 18123 EM 18133 EM 18144 Special Consideration for Paramedics w/ Lab Assessment Based Management for Paramedics w/ L Ambulance Operations for Paramedics w/ Lab Ambulance Operations Clinical Field Intership I 6 ab 1 3 3 Total Credit Ho Total Program 17 58
+Requirements: Credit Hours Summer 2006 EM 18075 EM 18083 EM 18094 Total Credit He 5 3 4 12 Fall 2006 EM 18045 EM 18056 EM 18064 Total Credit Ho Medical Emergencies for Paramedics I w/ Lab Medical Emergencies for Paramedics II w/ Lab Medical Emergencies Clinical burs 5 6 4 15 Spring 2007 EM 18106 EM 18111 EM 18123 EM 18133 EM 18144 Total Credit Ho Special Consideration for Paramedics w/ Lab Assessment Based Management for Paramedics Ambulance Operations for Paramedics w/ Lab Ambulance Operations Clinical Field Intership I 6 w/ Lab 1 3 3 4 17 Fall 2007 EM 18018 EM 18023 EM 18033 Total Credit Ho 8 3 3 14 Total Program 58